faiz-hasan11/MLAlgorithmsFromScratch/README.md

 MLAlgorithmsFromScratch
 ======================
-This repository contains my understanding and implementation of basic machine learning algorithms from scratch using Numpy..
+This repository contains my understanding and implementation of basic machine learning algorithms from scratch using Numpy.
+An atempt has been made to find the best hyperparameters to achieve best accuracy.

 ## Table of content
 - [Linear Regression](https://github.com/faiz-hasan11/MLAlgorithmsFromScratch/blob/master/LinearRegression.py)